 - The Cell Identity used for Paging Optimization in S1 interface;

-- The Cell Identity used for PWS.
+- The Cell Identity used for PWS for BL UEs and UEs in enhanced coverage.

 However, if SA2/CT1 finally give a different view for the understanding in Proposal 3, e.g., PWS for IoT NTN (both NB IoT UE and WB UE) is supported from R19, it needs to remove the PWS support for WB-E-UTRAN over NTN in both Rel-17 and Rel-18 RAN2 and RAN3 specs.
 Specifically, for RAN3, the following change is needed: